aws-cloudformation/cfn-lint/README.md

 Lint all `yaml` files in `path` and all subdirectories (recursive):
 - `cfn-lint path/to/templates/**/*.yaml`

+##### Specifying the template as an input stream
+The template to be linted can also be passed using standard input:

+- `cat path/template.yaml | cfn-lint -`

 ##### Specifying the template with other parameters
 - `cfn-lint -r us-east-1 ap-south-1 -- template.yaml`